In what was dubbed Clemson's biggest matchup yet, NC State no match for Tigers

 Looking ahead

 Clemson travels to Florida State next week for a noon kickoff against a team that historically has been the Tigers' biggest divisional rival, but one that is struggling this year under first-year coach Willie Taggart.
-The Seminoles, 4-3, will be heavy underdogs against a 7-0 Clemson team.
+The Seminoles (4-3) will be heavy underdogs against the unbeaten Tigers.

+"I don't really care about their record," Swinney said.
+"I just know they're Florida State."